Rove McManus: Television

 In 2005, McManus co-hosted the tsunami appeal Reach Out with fellow presenters Eddie McGuire and Andrew O'Keefe on television networks Seven, Nine and Ten.
-The appeal raised over $20 million for tsunami relief efforts around Asia.
-A successful appeal, it motivated the trio to host the Logie awards together a few months later.
+The appeal raised over $20 million for tsunami relief efforts around Asia and motivated the trio to host the Logie awards together a few months later.

-In November 2006, after his wife Belinda Emmett died of breast cancer, McManus took indefinite leave, and Rove Live did not screen its last two planned episodes of the year.
-At the time, there were unfounded rumours circulating in the industry that he might quit television for good.
+In November 2006, after his wife Belinda Emmett died of breast cancer, McManus took indefinite leave and Rove Live did not screen its last two planned episodes of the year.
+At the time, there were unfounded rumours circulating in the industry that McManus may quit his television career.
 He returned, however, in the competitive Sunday 8:30 pm timeslot on 1 April 2007 with a major format overhaul, including renaming the show to simply Rove.
-Rove scored its highest ever audience of 1.69 million viewers.
-In September 2007, McManus made his debut as a game show host in the Australian version of the US game show Are You Smarter Than a 5th Grader?.
+Rove achieved its largest audience of 1.69 million viewers.
+In September 2007, McManus made his debut as a game-show host in the Australian version of the US game show Are You Smarter than a 5th Grader?.

-On 2 May 2007, 25 July 2007, and 29 October 2008, McManus appeared as a guest on NBC's The Tonight Show with Jay Leno and as a result had a regular spot on the show.
-In 2011 he hosted a segment called 'Rove Across America' on The Tonight Show.
-Jay Leno and Ed McMahon also made a small pre-recorded appearance at the beginning of McManus' shows in Los Angeles giving him tips for the night's show.
+On 2 May 2007, 25 July 2007 and 29 October 2008, McManus appeared as a guest on NBC's The Tonight Show with Jay Leno and later appeared as a regular on the show.
+In 2011, he hosted a segment titled "Rove Across America" on The Tonight Show.
+Jay Leno and Ed McMahon also made a small pre-recorded appearance at the beginning of McManus' shows in Los Angeles, offering advice for the night's performance.

 On 23 December 2008, McManus made his debut as host on American television as the host of an American Broadcasting Company special The List.

-On the 2009 series finale of Rove shown on 15 November, following several weeks of rumours that the show was going to end, McManus confirmed live on the show that it would be ending with the 2009 finale.
-He said: 'It's purely my decision.
+On the 2009 series finale of Rove, shown on 15 November, following several weeks of rumours that the show was going to end, McManus confirmed live on the show that it would be ending with the 2009 finale.
+He stated, "It's purely my decision.
 It's not one I've made lightly or flippantly.
-The timing was right to stop, stand back and see what happens next'.
+The timing was right to stop, stand back and see what happens next".

-In May 2011, McManus relocated to Los Angeles, California, and landed a hosting role on a new talk show, Rove LA.
-The show debuted on 19 September 2011, on FOX8, with catch-up airings on The Comedy Channel.
-The show was subsequently picked up for a two-year run.
+In May 2011, McManus relocated to Los Angeles, California, and began a hosting role on a new talk show, Rove LA.
+The show debuted on 19 September 2011 on FOX8, with catchup airings on The Comedy Channel, and ran for two years.

 In 2013, McManus featured as a subject in the Australian version of the series Who Do You Think You Are?.